+Contents List:

-Section Page number
+Section: Page Number:

-1. Introduction
+1. Introduction 4

 2. What is abuse?
+7

-3. School/college staff safeguarding roles and responsibilities
+3. School staff safeguarding roles and responsibilities 8

-4. Key safeguarding contacts

-5. Ensuring a safe environment for all children
+4. Ensuring a safe environment for all children 12

-6. Responding to concerns about a child's welfare
+5. Responding to concerns about a child's welfare 18

-7. Child-on-child abuse, including sexual violence and harassment
+6. Child-on-child abuse, including sexual violence and sexual harassment 25

-8. Safer recruitment and selection of staff
+7. Safer recruitment and selection of staff 30

-9. What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school/college
+8. What staff should do if they have a safeguarding concern about a member of school staff or concerns about safeguarding practice within the school.
+32

-Appe ndices

-1. Example concerns form
+Appendices:

+1. School Safeguarding Contacts 35

-2. Safeguarding flowchart
+2. Local Safeguarding Contacts 36

+3. National Safeguarding Contacts 38

+4. Safeguarding Flowchart 39

-3. The seven golden rules to sharing information
+5. The seven golden rules of information sharing 40

+6. Safeguarding guidance for schools facilitating arrangements with charity holiday providers 41